 All grant applications are due in the College of Liberal Arts and Sciences Office (202 Catt Hall) on the dates indicated.
 Include your name in the title of the data file.
-For more information on grant applications contact Nolan McDonald.
+For more information on grant applications contact Julie Palmer.

 Upcoming Grant Opportunities

 |Grant||LAS Due Date||Description|

 Full Proposal – October 15

 |The LAS Signature Research Incubator (SRI) has a mission to stimulate and foster

 interdisciplinary programs that address major challenges facing humanity.
 The SRI invites proposals each fall for seed funding of three years in two categories:

 (a) $25,000 – $50,000 per year and (b) up to $100,000 per year, pending availability of funds.
 The primary use of the seed funding is to support research development, so its focus should be to support students, faculty time in teaching-intensive disciplines, and limited equipment development.
 For the larger category, the budget must include cost sharing of 10% of the total budget provided from PI incentive funds and/or funds from the PIs’ departments.
 Please use the SRI cover page, budget, budget justification, impact and funding action plan templates provided.
 A letter-of-intent should be submitted electronically by October 1 to the LAS Associate Dean for Research, William Gutowski, and to Julie Palmer.
 Proposals are due by October 15, and should be submitted electronically to the LAS Associate Dean for Research, William Gutowski, and to Julie Palmer.
 An annual review and report is required for each year of funding.
 A final, comprehensive report is due within 30 days following the end of funding.